DaveH-SG/documentation/content/applications/finance/fiscal_localizations/mexico.rst

 Because of this requirement, the field :guilabel:`CFDI Origin` adds this relation with a `01|`, followed by the fiscal folio of the original :abbr:`UUID (universally unique identifier)`.

+While creating credit notes the description of the lines needs to indicate what it is for, to do this just modify the line descrpition and explain in text what is being given as a bonus, discount, or refund.

 .. tip::
    For the :guilabel:`CFDI Origin` field to be automatically added, use the :guilabel:`Add Credit Note` button from the invoice, instead of creating it manually.